VahaC/HA-Sensor-legend-card/README.md

 ### Manual
 1. Download the latest `sensor-legend-card.js` from the releases page.
 2. Copy it to your Home Assistant `config/www/sensor-legend-card/` folder (create the folder if missing).
+3. Make sure the `src/` folder sits next to `sensor-legend-card.js` (the card was split into multiple modules starting with v0.2.2, so both the root file and the files inside `src/` must be copied).
-3. Add a Lovelace resource pointing to `/local/sensor-legend-card/sensor-legend-card.js` with resource type `module`.
+4. Add a Lovelace resource pointing to `/local/sensor-legend-card/sensor-legend-card.js` with resource type `module`.
-4. Clear browser cache or reload resources from **Developer Tools → YAML → Reload resources**.
+5. Clear browser cache or reload resources from **Developer Tools → YAML → Reload resources**.

 ## Usage